MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 ### Configuring the Jenkins project that I want to build a trigger for when code changes
 - In Jenkins, click on "**Configure**" for the project, and go to the "**Build Triggers**" section.
 - Check the "**GitHub hook trigger for GITScm polling**" checkbox.
 This will enable the Jenkins project to automatically poll your GitHub repository for code changes and trigger a build if there are any.
+- Save the configuration changes.
+Now, whenever there is a code change in my GitHub repository, Jenkins should automatically trigger a build in response to the code change.